-Elise Roy is a deaf designer, lawyer, artist, and human rights advocate who works in the vanguard of the social design movement.
+Elise Roy is a deaf human centered designer, former lawyer, and public speaker who works in the vanguard of the disruptive innovation movement.

-Following Brown, Elise turned down an invitation to play professional soccer and instead opted for law school at Northeastern University.
-While in law school, Elise became actively involved in gay and lesbian rights, acting as a fellow for the human rights campaign in Washington D.C.
+Following Brown, Elise headed to law school at Northeastern University.
+While in law school, Elise became actively involved in gay and lesbian rights, acting as a fellow for the Human Rights Campaign in Washington D.C.
 Upon graduation, Elise received the highly prestigious Georgetown University Women’s Law and Public Policy Fellowship, with alumni and board members that included Supreme Court Justice Ruth Ginsburg, as well as, D.C.
 Congresswoman Eleanor Holmes Norton.

 Roy was in law school when she began working on the International Disability Rights Treaty at the United Nations, the first such human rights treaty to be passed in the 21st century.
 She quickly found herself thrust from a mere observer to the leader of her Article on culture, sport, recreation, leisure.
 The treaty, the first human rights treaty at the United Nations to be passed in the 21st century, was ratified in 2007.
 Over 155 countries have become signatories.
 After the treaty was signed in 2007, she traveled the world to see it put into action.
 Her work took her to Southeast Asia and the Gulf region, as well as Africa.